daongochieu2810/CppAlgoTrading/README.md

 - When the MACD rises/falls rapidly, it is a signal that the security is overbought/oversold and will soon return to normal levels (this should be combined with RSI for more reliable predictions)

+## Trend Indicators:

+### Parabolic Stop and Reverse (Parabolic SAR):

+- Parabolic SAR is used to determine the price direction of an asset & draw attention to when the price direction is changing
+- Formula:

+  - Uptrend: RSAR = Prev PSAR + Prior AF(Prior EP - Prior PSAR)
+  - Downtrend: FPSAR = Prev PSAR - Prior AF(Prior EP - Prior PSAR)
+  - AF: Acceleration Factor: starts at 0.02 and increases by 0.02, up to a max of 0.2, each time the extreme point makes a new low (falling SAR - FSAR) or high (rising SAR - RSAR)
+  - EP: Extreme Point: the lowest low in the current downtrend or the highest high in the current uptrend
+  - Notes:
+    - If the SAR is initially rising and the price as a close below the rising SAR value, then the trend is now down and the FSAR formula will be used.
+If the price rises above the FSAR, then switch to the rising formula
+    - Monitor prices for at least 5 periods, recording the EPs
+    - If the price is rising, use the lowest low of the periods above as the initial PSAR value; if the price is falling, use the highest high as the initial PSAR value

+- A dot below the price is considered a bullish signal
+- When the dot flips, it indicates a potential change in price
+- Stochastic + MA + ADX can complement SAR to avoid false signals
+- SAR sell signals are more convincing when the price is trading below a long-term MA.
+This suggests that the sellers are in control of the direction and that the recent SAR sell signal could be the beginning of another way lower
+- Similarly, if the price is above the MA, focus on taking the buy signals
+- SAR performs best in markets with a steady trend.
+In ranging markets, the SAR tends to whipsaw back and forth, generating false trading signals

+##### The parabolic SAR is used to gauge a stock's direction and for placing stop-loss orders

 # Heikin-Ashi:

 - Heikin-Ashi is useful to make charts more readable and make trends easier to analyze